jonasrottmann/livedata/README.md

 ## Derivations

-The following methods allow to derive a new `LiveData` from an existing `LiveData`.
+The following methods allow you to derive a new `LiveData` from an existing `LiveData`.

 > ⚠️ The new `LiveData` must be active (have at least one observer) to pick up changes from the source.